22lavonne/Ghidra-Knowledge-Graph/documentation/key-notions.md

 "A function is defined in exactly one class"
 * `Function definedIn namespace min 1 Namespace` <br />
 "A function is defined in one or more namespaces"
+* `Function containsInstruction min 1 instruction` <br />
+"A function contains one or more instructions"

 ## Variable
 ### Description